 Whitesboro is a very small village located in the state of New York.
 With a population of 3,694 people and three constituent neighborhoods, Whitesboro is the 388th largest community in New York.

-Whitesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Whitesboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Whitesboro is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Whitesboro who work in sales jobs (17.11%), office and administrative support (13.26%), and law enforcement and fire fighting (7.92%).

 Also of interest is that Whitesboro has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Whitesboro does not have a public transit system used by locals to get to and from work.
+Whitesboro is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Whitesboro who are college-educated is close to the national average for all communities of 21.84%: 20.47% of the adults in Whitesboro have a bachelor's degree or advanced degree.